Stop Talking Small!May 02, 2019

-One day, I registered a Project Manager for a large claims automation project.
+One day, I registered as a Project Manager for a large claims automation project.
 The project had been “his idea”; he put together the plan, vetted and assembled the team, assessed and supervised the talent, liaised with senior management, and he was ultimately responsible for the project being completed ahead of schedule and under budget.
 The project, I recall him saying, “exceeded all targets and everyone’s expectations.
 I really killed it.”
 Wow.

-I created his profile and assessment page, and filed him away in anticipation of any FR clients who might need a killer Project Manager.
+I created his profile and assessment page and filed him away in anticipation of any FR clients who might need a killer Project Manager.

 Several months later, I registered another Project Manager for a large claims automation project that, at the time, sounded only vaguely familiar.
 The project had been a “team effort”; she “helped” put together the plan, and vet and assemble the team.
 She “partnered” with the recruited talent.
 She “and her co-workers” liaised with senior management.
 And, ultimately, she was “part” of a successful project that was completed ahead of schedule and under budget.
 The project, I recall her saying, “is something I was so grateful to be part of.
 We were a really solid team.”
 Nice.

-I created her profile and assessment page, and filed her away in anticipation of any FR clients who might need a solid Project Manager.
+I created her profile and assessment page and filed her away in anticipation of any FR clients who might need a solid Project Manager.

 That night, I awoke with an epiphany.
 I ran downstairs to my office and pulled out the two project managers’ files.
 As you probably realized (more quickly than I did) the two of them had worked at the same company, at the same time, on the same claims automation project.